Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

     "te::same_as_ is similar to std::is_same, but check if the types receives are the same as the on in the template arguments.");
 ```

 This is very basic and every other library can do a variation of std::is_same.
-But more interesting thing will be demonstrated later in this post.
+However, more interesting thing will be demonstrated later in this post.

 ___